 Well, one reason could be that, being aware that many owners do have problems, I am very strict in making sure that I run them at the correct tyre pressure.
 Especially on commuting bikes, it is quite easy to allow the pressure to drop slightly without a daily top up.
 I pay extra attention to this, as I know that those who, like me, have found them to be reliable also make sure that they never let them fall more than a few PSI under the recommended pressure.
 Another often-heard comment is that many Ultra Gator Skin riders find them to be puncture resistant when new but far less so as the tyre wears down and long before it is worn out.

-Still my choice of tyre, a good balance of lightweight performance and robustness.
+A good balance of lightweight performance and robustness

 I have found this only to a limited extent, mine remaining puncture resistant right up until they are worn to the extent that I would normally be considering changing them anyway.
 Only when near that time have I found that I got several punctures in quick succession.
 So, why have I found them durable when others have not?
 One theory is that, since I have used them on several bikes, on each of which the mileage may be quite low per year, I can get two or three years’ wear out of a tyre.
 In the past it was common practice to buy tyres well before they were to be used, then store them in a cool dry environment to allow the rubber to mature.
 It would then become harder and more resistant to punctures.
 My bikes are stored indoors, so in effect the tyres are also well matured long before they start to get worn down.

 In conclusion, although opinion is divided, I for one will continue to use them as a fast, puncture-resistant and durable tyre, although for sure, now I have said how wonderful they are, you just know that the next time I go out on them……